 - They are inflexible and unable to adapt to new situations.
 On the contrary, seniors have learned to adapt to numerous changes throughout their lives.
 Like most of us, they may have brief periods of adjustment to new situations but generally adapt with a little time.

 - All retirement communities are institutional.
 Walk into most independent living or assisted living communities, like Country Meadows, and you likely will hear laughter, smell freshly baked cookies, taste restaurant-style food or see residents toasting at happy hour in warm but bright environments.
 Communities are in more home-like settings than clinical, hospital-like buildings.
 Rather than dry and sterile, they are vibrant and abuzz with social activities.

 At Country Meadows Retirement Communities’ 11 campuses, we find that our active residents disprove these myths every day by participating in daily physical, intellectual and creative activities.

 Our active retirement communities keep residents engaged and involved

-If you are choosing a senior living community and looking for one where residents remain engaged and active, we would like to talk with you.
-We would be glad to show you any of our Pennsylvania retirement communities or our retirement community in Maryland and tell you about our independent living communities and our assisted living or personal care homes.
+If you are choosing an independent senior living community and looking for one where residents remain engaged and active, we would like to talk with you.
+We would be glad to show you any of our Pennsylvania retirement communities or our retirement home in Maryland.
+We can also tell you about our independent living communities and our retirement communities with assisted living or personal care homes.

 In Pennsylvania, we have senior apartments at 10 retirement communities—in Lancaster County as well as Dauphin, Cumberland, York (South and West), Berks, Lehigh, Northampton (Bethlehem and Easton) and Allegheny.
-Our Maryland retirement community is in Frederick County.
+Our senior living community in Maryland is in Frederick.
 Please contact us for information or to schedule a visit so we can introduce you to our campus, staff and wide array of services.